-Using the asynchronous networking paradigm supported by the asynchronous I/O library (called asio) in the Boost C++ library, we have implemented a prototype of Celerity with about 17,000 lines of code in C++.
+Using the asynchronous networking paradigm supported by the asynchronous I/O library (called asio) in the Boost C++ library, we have implemented a prototype of Celerity, our proposed multiparty conferencing system, with about 17, 000 lines of code in C++.

-Celerity consists of three main functional components: link rate control module, tree-packing and critical cut calculation module, and data multicast engine.
-Fig. 3 describes the relationship between these components and where they physically reside.
+Celerity consists of three main modules: link rate control module, tree-packing and critical cut calculation module, and the data multicast engine.
+Fig. 6 describes the relationship between these components and where they physically reside.

-In the following, we describe the functionality implemented by peers, some critical implementations, and operation overhead.
+In the following, we describe the functionality implemented by peers, some critical implementations, operation overhead and the peer computation overhead.